Jaylyn Sherrod: New York Liberty (2024–2025)

 After going unselected in the 2024 WNBA draft, Sherrod signed a training camp contract with the New York Liberty.
 She was a standout in training camp and preseason, averaging 6.0 points and recording four steals in two preseason games, but ultimately was waived on May 13, 2024.
 She returned to the team on July 6, signing a 7-day contract.
 She made her WNBA debut on July 11 against the Chicago Sky, recording no statistics in one minute of playing time.
 She signed another 7-day contract on July 13 and a third on August 17.
 The Liberty signed Sherrod to an end-of-season contract on August 26.
 The Liberty went on to win the 2024 WNBA championship.

 Sherrod made the Liberty's roster for the 2025 season.
 However, on August 1, she was waived to make room for Emma Meesseman.

-Minnesota Lynx (2025–present)
+Minnesota Lynx (2025–2026)

 On August 9, 2025, Sherrod signed with the Minnesota Lynx.
+On May 6, 2026, she was waived by the Lynx prior to the start of the 2026 season.

+Atlanta Dream (2026-present)

+On June 29, 2026, Sherrod signed a player development contract with the Atlanta Dream.